martingeorgiev99/prophet/README.md

 │   └── index.html           # Main HTML page for file upload and forecast display
-├── main.py                  # Entry point for running the Flask app ├── Procfile                 # Procfile for deploying with Gunicorn ├── requirements.txt         # Python dependencies
+├── main.py                  # Entry point for running the Flask app ├── Procfile                 # Procfile for deploying with Gunicorn ├── Dockerfile               # Dockerfile for containerizing the application ├── docker-compose.yml       # Docker Compose file for running the app with services ├── requirements.txt         # Python dependencies
 └── README.md                # Project documentation (this file)
 ```